MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/CommerceAnalytics.md

 3. Recency

 Recency is calculated based on number of days since a customer's last transactional engagement with the organization.
-At this time, recency does not consider non-transactional engagement signals such as E-commerce browsing activity.
+At this time, recency does not consider non-transactional engagement signals such as e-commerce browsing activity.

 3. Frequency

 Frequency is calculated based on a customer's transactional engagement with the organization.
-At this time, frequency does not consider non-transactional engagement signals such as E-commerce browsing activity.
+At this time, frequency does not consider non-transactional engagement signals such as e-commerce browsing activity.

 4. Relationship length